Form W-4 Pages

 D3: Enter an Amount for other Tax Credits

-If you think you will qualify for other Tax Credits on your next tax return enter the annaul tax credit amount here.
-Tax Credit details.
+If you think or know that you will qualify for other tax credits on your next tax return, enter the per pay period tax credit amount here.
+See details on tax credits.

 D4: Total Tax Credits